 „Widersprüche gibt es nur in den Wörtern, Widersprüche gibt es nur in den Sätzen.
 Das hat mich sehr nachdenklich gemacht, bzw. mein Körper hat das eigentlich immer gefühlt.
 Jeder Körper fühlt das.“ (Rolf Dieter Brinkmann)

-beginning calling it „breaking habits“ or „before naming“ followed by a more radical presence-work of „where do we begin and end, where do we exist, where can we exist?". a kind of presence work that unfolds knowledge about the way we are in space and time deep within and without our bodies. practices on physical expansion and quite naively tapping into something that then was called „unconditional love“. and the dissolution of the self and melting the individual.
+beginning calling it „breaking habits“ or „before naming“ followed by a more radical presence-work of „where do we begin and end, where do we exist, where can we exist?".
+A kind of presence work that unfolds knowledge about the way we are in space and time deep within and without our bodies.
+Practices on physical expansion and tapping into something that then was called „unconditional love“.
+And „the dissolution of the self“ and „melting the individual“.

-and then the „no-will-stuff“ and the desire for being moved. searching for the autonomous forces and principles in the body that move us. slowly trying to learn how to let those forces incarnate in the very materiality of us, into bones and flesh and organs and skin and thoughts. meeting those forces and getting a flavor for how it could be possible to reconcile the body and the mind within a very open and sensuous body. developing practices how to become that sensuous body and how to undo the rest. entering the territory of „the inside is the outside is the inside“. leaving the heroic virtuosity of the body behind in favor of a softening of body and fibers that offer no resistance for being moved by the forces that are in us more than us. these autonomous forces leading to a more earthly and cosmic connection and clearly into the non-human realm behind all things and within the human body. healing rituals together with robert steijn, research periods exploring plant medicine led to working more closely with the spiritual dimension of all things and how to let that dimension speak through the body. not there yet of course. still trying. and failing. but surprisingly this dimension brought the voice and an intuitive sound work into the teaching and research.
+And then the „no-will-stuff“ and the desire for being moved.
+Searching for the autonomous forces and principles in the body that move us.
+Slowly trying to learn how to let those forces incarnate in the very materiality of us, into bones, flesh, organs, skin and thoughts.
+Meeting those forces and getting a flavour for how it could be possible to reconcile the body and the mind within a very open and sensuous body.
+Developing practices how to become that sensuous body and how to undo the rest.
+Entering the territory of „the inside is the outside is the inside“.
+Leaving the heroic virtuosity of the body behind in favour of a softening of body and fibers that offer no resistance for being moved by the forces that are in us more than us.
+These autonomous forces leading into the non-human realm behind all things and within the human body.
+Healing rituals together with Robert Steijn, research periods exploring plant medicine led to working more closely with the spiritual dimension of all things and how to let that dimension speak through the body.
+This dimension brought the voice and an intuitive sound work into the teaching and research.

-latest processes together with jared gradinger enter a deep work with plant consciousness and co-creative science, developing a whole set of practices how to communicate with plants and become part of an ecology in co-creative ways and how to co-exist in other ways. how to train new organs of perception, how making space for a true listening and for the felt and for dropping the mind into the heart. and dance from there.
+Latest processes, also together with Jared Gradinger, and Shelley Etkin enter a deep work with plant consciousness and Co-creative Science, developing a whole set of practices how to communicate with plants and become part of an ecology in co-creative ways and how to co-exist in other ways.
+How to train new organs of perception, how making space for a true listening and for the felt and for dropping the mind into the heart.
+And dance from there.

-acknowledgement: the teaching and research have been deeply infused by the artistic exchange and collaboration with rosalind crisp, martin clausen, margret sara gudjonsdottir, robert steijn, many plant collaborators and by the constant bodywork and healing exchange with lea kieffer.
+Acknowledgement: the teaching and research have been deeply infused by the artistic exchange and collaboration with Rosalind Crisp, Martin Clausen, Margret Sara Gudjonsdottir, Robert Steijn, Shelley Etkin, many plant collaborators and by the constant bodywork and healing exchange with Lea Kieffer and Anna Nowicka.

-the continuous collaboration with jared gradinger over the past 10 years created its own „gradinger/schubot-method“, with a strong focus on partnerwork and nature consciousness.
+The continuous collaboration with Jared Gradinger over the past 12 years created its own „Gradinger/Schubot-Method“, with a strong focus on partnerwork and nature consciousness.